Jade Rose: International career

 Rose was named to the Canadian senior squad for the 2021 SheBelieves Cup, where she made her debut on February 21 against Argentina.

 Joining Canada's U20 team again for 2022, Rose was named its captain in advance of the 2022 CONCACAF Women's U-20 Championship.
 The team finished in third place, in the process qualifying for the 2022 FIFA U-20 Women's World Cup, where Rose also competed.
 Following the U20 World Cup, Rose was called up to join Canada's senior team for two friendly matches played overseas against Australia.
 She took the field in the second match on September 6, and earned wide praise for her performance, both for success at frustrating Australian star forward Sam Kerr and for setting up the game-winning goal by Adriana Leon.
 The Guardian dubbed her "the star of the show."

+Rose was named to Canada's squad for the 2023 FIFA Women's World Cup but was forced to withdraw due to injury.
+In September, she was called up again for the CONCACAF Olympic qualification playoff against Jamaica.
+With the World Cup having been a disappointment for the Canadian team, coach Bev Priestman opted to reorganize, which included starting Rose in both matches as part of a new defensive configuration.
+Canada defeated Jamaica to qualify for the 2024 Summer Olympics.
+In 2023, she was named Canada's Young Player of the Year for the third time in four years.

+Joining the squad for the inaugural edition of the CONCACAF W Gold Cup, Rose played the full 90 minutes in two of Canada's three group stage games, and the full 120 minutes in both the quarter- and semi-finals, which ultimately saw Canada lose to the United States on penalties.
+Commentary posited that the tournament established Rose as having "seemingly locked in her spot" in the team's starting lineup.
+Rose was named Canada squad for the 2024 Summer Olympics.

+On April 4, 2025, she scored her first senior international goal, netting the first goal in a 3-0 victory in a friendly against Argentina.

+Personal life

+She is the older sister of fellow soccer player Nyah Rose.